gnsaddy/15-Days-Of-C-/README.md

 - [x] using namespace std
 - [x] Basic of function
 - [x] Function calling Mechanism
-- [ ] Working with Variables and Constants
+- [x] Working with Variables and Constants
-- [ ] Expression and statements